 Eating disorders act as a coping mechanism.
 Therefore, they act as a safety net.
 And it’s common in eating disorders to use behaviors to cope, to feel better, as a punishment or to numb.

-Do I engage in eating disorder behaviors including but not limited to restricting, bingeing, purging, compulsive or over exercise….etc?
+9. Do you engage in eating disorder behaviors including but not limited to restricting, bingeing, purging, compulsive or over exercise….etc?

 Engaging in any of the behaviors above is a sign of an eating disorder.
 I didn’t list all ED behaviors above.
 However, if you use behaviors to manipulate your food and body or if you feel out of control around food/exercise or if you think about food very often, it might be time to get support.